Table of Contents

 Etiology of Urethritis

 Different organisms can cause urethritis, but this discussion will be limited to organisms classified as sexually transmitted diseases.
-Neisseria gonorrhoeae is a well-understood cause of urethritis in both sexes but the number of cases related to this bacterium is declining.
+This infectious urethritis focuses on Neisseria gonorrhoeae, which is a well-understood cause of urethritis in both sexes, but the number of cases related to this bacterium, is declining.

 Urethritis not related to sexually transmitted diseases can happen in patients who need recurrent catheterization.
-This type of urethritis is known as posttraumatic urethritis.
-Urethritis can also complicate the picture of lower urinary tract infections and cystitis.
+This type of urethritis is known as post-traumatic urethritis.
+Chemical irritation, abnormal growths inside the urethra, as well as autoimmune disease may also cause non-sexual urethritis.
+Urethritis can also complicate the picture of lower urinary tract infections and cystitis,

 Pathophysiology of Urethritis